 In this setup, an internal developer triages errors.
 This means a developer both prioritizes and resolves issues.
 The developer takes the role of the Product User by prioritizing errors found in the Priority Issues view on the Issues page..
 Since the internal developer is linked closely to the internal side of the business, it can be easier to pass on information like customer reports, etc.

 Internal Developer with Internal Product User who triages (IDPU)

 In this workflow, a Product User prioritizes errors for an internal developer to action.
 This workflow depends on strong communication between the two parties for successful execution; these two individuals work together to drive ROI and conversion rate increases.

 In this workflow, your company works with an external development team.
 Here, an agency developer is responsible for both prioritizing and resolving errors.
 To ensure results are achieved in a timely manner, an internal Business User should constantly check in with the external team and push for project success.

 External Developer with Internal Product User who triages (EDIPU)

 This workflow is a collaborative effort between the internal Product User and an external developer.
 Here, the internal Product User prioritizes the errors and triages them for the external developer.
 The developer’s responsibility is to resolve the errors.
-Since the Product User is internal and the developers are external, consistent communication is essential to ensure all errors in the Funnel are eventually resolved.
+Since the Product User is internal and the developers are external, consistent communication is essential to ensure all high-priority errors are eventually resolved.
 The Product User should align with the Business User on project goals and timelines for success.